How to make a rhubarb shrub—a fruit-infused drinking vinegar—that can be added to cocktails and mocktails for a delicious and refreshing twist.

 The idea is simple really -it’s basically creating a syrup by macerating fruit (or vegetables) with sugar and then fortifying it with vinegar ( or alcohol) , which not only helps preserve but continues to work with the sugars and over time, creates complexity while mellowing and melding into a wonderful concoction.

 For mixologists, shrubs have opened up a whole new world of flavor, adding dimension and complexity to cocktails, because the combinations are truly endless.
 For example, infuse strawberries or blackberries with mint, or star anise with pineapple, or peaches with basil.
 Shrubs can also be savory, like a tomato shrub infused with chilies and cilantro, or cucumber infused with fresh ginger, or even something as ordinary as celery infused with caraway seeds.
-Using different kinds of vinegar and types of alcohols broaden the possibilities even further.
+Using different kinds of vinegar and types of alcohol broadens the possibilities even further.

 So this basic recipe is just a starting place.
 Play around with what you have growing in abundance in your gardens and see what you can come up with.
 Have fun!